Nelson A. Tajong, M.D.

 Whether from a change in routine or side effects from a new medication, constipation is a common problem that affects people of all ages.
 Though constipation usually resolves on its own, if your bowel change is a chronic problem or causes abdominal pain, board-certified gastroenterologist Nelson Tajong, MD, at Lakeside Gastroenterology, can provide the care you need.
-To get relief from your constipation, call the office in Conroe, Shenandoah, or Huntsville, Texas, or schedule an appointment online today.
+To get relief from your constipation, call the office in Conroe and The Woodlands, Texas, or schedule an appointment online today.

 In medical terms, constipation is when you have three or fewer bowel movements a week.
 However, bowel habits differ from person to person; some have several bowel movements a day while others may have only two bowel movements a week.